 What is Kobe Beef?

 Before we delve into the good stuff, what exactly is Kobe Beef?
-There is so much confusion surrounding Kobe Beef that I will clarify everything now.
+There is so much confusion surrounding what Kobe Beef actually is so I will clarify everything now.

 Awesome, when were you in Japan?
 Oh you’ve never been?
 Well how much did you pay? $50 for a 12oz sirloin?
 Yep, you definitely did NOT have Kobe Beef.
 This is why: